 Day 4: Le Bélier/Grand Îlet to Îlet à Bourse – step into Mafate (11.7km, +600m, -1,000m)!

 Get a ride up to the trailhead or catch the bus and get back on the trail.
 After taking altitude along the road, enjoy the scenery on the islets and the Cirque de Salazie, and plunge into Mafate on the Sentier Scout.
 This beautiful trail will take you down (and only very slightly up) to Îlet à Bourse.
 Hiking, you will understand why the slaves who escaped (called “maroons”) fled to Mafate to hide.
-Slave hunters were sent to find them back, bringing back an ear or a hand to their owner to get their pay as carrying a whole body on these trails was hardly possible.
-Today inhabitants of these isolated settlements that can only be reached on foot or by helicopter will warmly welcome you in their gîtes.
+Actually, the name Maffack was one of the maroons who fled to this area in 1751.
+Shortly after, the slave hunter François Mussard found him and the others of his group.
+Maffack was killed and his ear brought back so that the slave hunter would get paid by his owner as carrying a whole body on these trails was hardly possible.
+Maffack was buried where he died, and his tomb became a landmark, eventually giving the cirque its name: Mafate.
+Today the cirque remains very difficult to access and inhabitants of these isolated settlements that can only be reached on foot or by helicopter will warmly welcome you in their gîtes.

 The path offers stunning views and a few rivers make for some nice refreshing halts before the steep and short uphill to Îlet à Bourse.

 Crops on the side of the trail announce the settlement with its small school (at the time of writing, 6 kids from 4 to 10 were studying there), dispensary, spread habitat, and cute and welcoming Gîte of Îlet à Bourse (book here) where a warm shower and a good meal will be waiting for you.